 Where It Starts And What It Feels Like

 Chronic pain is not specific to any area of the body.
 Chronic pain can start anywhere in the body.
-It generally feels duller and achier, as opposed to the immediate, stabbing pains that are sometimes felt in an injury situation.
+It can feel duller and achier, as opposed to the immediate, stabbing pains that are sometimes felt in an injury situation.
 However, some forms of chronic pain can be sharper and more stabbing.
 It mostly depends on the kind of injury, disease, or condition that's causing the chronic pain.

 Common Causes And Conditions of Chronic Pain